Chemical and Physical Properties of Hybrid Nanoparticles

 Hybrid nanoparticles are composed of inorganic metallic core with either an organic or metal-organic outer shell.
 This along with their (sub)nanometer size, has promoted their exploration as components of nanoelectronics, biosensing schemes, photochemical applications, and as electrocatalysts.
 Understanding these systems can lead to advances in photochemical, electrochemical, and environmental technologies.

-Catalysis is key in a variety of industrial, biological, environmental, and technological fields.
-Being able to predict and design materials that can outperform previous surfaces and devices is critical for improving catalytic technologies.
-At the core of developing future materials, one must understand not only the reaction networks, but also the role of substrate morphology and electronic structure.
-We are interested in understanding the mechanistic details of various reduction and oxidation reactions on various metal-oxide and nanoscale organometallic structures using computational approaches.
+Electrochemical processes are key in a variety of industrial, biological, environmental, and technological fields.
+Being able to predict and design materials that can outperform previous materials such as surfaces is critical for advancing technology.
+At the core of developing future materials, one must understand not only the reaction networks, but also the role of morphology and electronic structure.
+We are interested in understanding the mechanistic details of electrochemical processes using a series of molecules, surfaces, and nanoparticles.

 Machine Learning for Molecular Materials